Last Updated on30 minutes to read

 Ensure that your employees understand how important reviews are to the success of your business, says Eric Schrader of Buzz Custom Fence: “Educate your team to integrate reviews into the customer journey.
 Software and tools help, but it requires the efforts of your sales and customer service team to understand the importance of reviews.”

 Leverage Google My Business

-Take full advantage of Google My Business, the platform that offers the most visibility of reviews.
+Take full advantage of Google My Business (here is a great Guide on Google My Business), the platform that offers the most visibility of reviews.
 Matt Erickson of National Positions recommends, “Make it simple.
 While asking a client to leave a review on Google, they still need to search for you on Google.
 Instead, find your GMB profile, locate and click the reviews, and grab the direct link.
 Google has simplified this process by providing a short link leading directly to your reviews section of your profile that provides an automatic prompt that makes it easier to leave a review.
 Using this link in a simple email or even in an SMS text will make asking and gathering that much easier.”

 Have a plan for dealing with negative reviews